 It is so easy to get into a trading rut because we take our circumstances for granted.
 So each day I like to remind myself of the absolute gift it is to have the opportunity to trade.
-Bringing that attitude our gratitude and abundance into my trading day opens me up to opportunity.
+Bringing that attitude of gratitude and abundance into my trading day opens me up to opportunity.

 Alternatively, if I notice that I am coming at my trading from a perspective of Anger or Fear then I need to catch that and be mindful that I do not express that in my trading.
-A fear based mindset will close your mind off to possibilities and other perspectives.
+A fear-based mindset will close your mind off to possibilities and other perspectives.

 d.
 Review previous journal entries to find patterns or recurrences.